Secrets lawsuit to be dropped under Mitsubishi-Bombardier deal

-June 25 (Reuters) - A trade secrets lawsuit brought by Canada’s Bombardier against the aircraft unit of Mitsubishi Heavy Industries Ltd has been “stayed” or suspended and will be dropped when a deal for the Japanese company to buy Bombardier’s regional jet programme closes, Mitsubishi said on Tuesday.
+(Reuters) - A trade secrets lawsuit brought by Canada’s Bombardier against the aircraft unit of Mitsubishi Heavy Industries Ltd has been “stayed” or suspended and will be dropped when a deal for the Japanese company to buy Bombardier’s regional jet program closes, Mitsubishi said on Tuesday.

 Bombardier sued Mitsubishi Aircraft Corporation in October, alleging that former Bombardier employees had passed on trade secrets to help Mitsubishi’s oft-delayed regional jet project.

-On Tuesday, however, the two sides agreed that Mitsubishi would buy Bombardier’s loss-making CRJ regional jet programme.
+On Tuesday, however, the two sides agreed that Mitsubishi would buy Bombardier’s loss-making CRJ regional jet program.

 “The (legal) action has been stayed for the time being and if and when the transaction closes the case will be dropped,” a Mitsubishi Heavy Industries representative said by email, in response to a Reuters query on the status of the case.